MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Manage existing segments

-Go to the **Segments** page to view the segments you created, their status and state, and the last time the data was refreshed.
+Go to the **Segments** page to view the segments you created, their status and state, the last time the data was refreshed, and their refresh schedule.
 You can sort the list of segments by any column or use the search box to find the segment you want to manage.

 > [!TIP]
 > In B-to-B environments, the **Audience Type** column identifies whether a segment is based on accounts or contacts.